AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return one descriptive piece of information translated from the Chinese descriptive term.
+After a successful request, the API will return one descriptive message translated from the Chinese descriptive term.
 For example:

 ```json
 {